rrrepos/hida/content-guidelines.md

 . . .
 . . .
 </silent>
+<hidden>Of these an employee can opt for only 12 days.</hidden>
 ```
-In the above, the Digital Assistant will not read out the holiday dates and names but only the sentence “The following are holidays for the year” because the rest is between the <silent></silent> tags.
+In the above, the Digital Assistant will not read out the holiday dates and names but only the sentence “The following are holidays for the year” because the rest is between the `<silent></silent>` tags.
+Similarly, what is between the `<hidden></hidden>` tags will only be spoken and not seen.

 ---
 #### Bold and Italic in Content